DataDog/synthetics-test-automation-bitrise-step-upload-application/README.md

 This step is not available on the official Bitrise Step Library.
 To get started:

-1. Add the following git URL to your workflow, see the [official Bitrise documentation][3] to see how to do that though the Bitrise app.
+1. Add the following git URL to your workflow.
+See the [official Bitrise documentation][3] on how to do that though the Bitrise app.
 You can also configure it locally by referencing the git URL in your `bitrise.yml` file.

 ```yml
 - git::https://github.com/DataDog/synthetics-test-automation-bitrise-step-upload-application.git: